University-National Oceanographic Laboratory System: Authority

 UNOLS goes beyond simple coordination of fleet activities.
 The system has developed standards and standard practices in cost accounting, reports, information services, shipboard equipment and services, foreign visit clearances, safety and coordinates on new vessel acquisition.
 In that last area UNOLS has played a part in influencing designs to most effectively support the mission.
 This has influenced the design of most U.S. and some foreign research vessels.

-As of May 1, 2019, the office for UNOLS is located at the University of Washington School of Oceanography in Seattle, WA.
+As of May 1, 2019, the office for UNOLS is located at the University of Washington School of Oceanography in Seattle.

 Federal support, cooperation and funding

 Federal support for and cooperation with UNOLS is found in the National Science Foundation (NSF), Office of Naval Research (ONR), National Oceanic and Atmospheric Administration (NOAA), U.S. Coast Guard (USCG), U.S. Geological Survey (USGS) and the Minerals Management Service (MMS) and other agencies.

 The majority of the ships are owned by federal agencies and the ships are available to all federally funded researchers.
 Federal agencies also utilize excess ship time in fulfilling some of their ship based requirements.